 - The effects of the concerns related to probable threats.

 - Determining specific scenarios to be included within the review.

 Depending upon your agreed-upon definitions for how vulnerabilities and threat event frequency translate to lose event frequency and risk, teams can define their risk rating to categorize and prioritize remediation.
 A critical level risk rating could be an annualized loss of $1M-$2M for one company, while a critical loss could be $10M or more for another company.
 If these labels are clearly translated, then leadership teams can avoid subjective interpretations and assumptions.
 Resources are limited, and without a strategy and plan to determine priorities, you will likely expend resources with little to no impact to reduce your loss exposure.

 How often should I schedule a penetration test?

 Certitude Security™ is an Ohio-based cybersecurity services company that provides penetration testing to manufacturers throughout the United States.
-If you are interested in learning more about our assessment services or talking about how your leadership team desires assistance to better understand cyber risk, please visit our website to speak to one of our representatives.
+If you are interested in learning more about our assessment services or talking about how your leadership team desires assistance to understand cyber risk better, please visit our website to speak to one of our representatives.
 During these troubling times, we also offer our remote penetration services as an option to our clients.